raspberrypilearning/active-assistant/en/step_3.md

 ## Loops or events?

-Now you have a way to start the activity, next it is time to make the parts that assist the activity.
+Now you have created a way to start the program, it's time to make the parts of the program that will assist you with the activity.

-You can choose to use **loops** or **events** for the activity.
+You can choose to use **loops** or **events** for these parts of your program.

 --- collapse ---